AzehLM/Inception/LOGBOOK.md

 ## CGI (Common Gateway Interface)

-Standard allowing the communication between an HTTP server and external processes.
+A standard allowing the communication between an HTTP server and external processes.
 Allows the web server to interact with different programming languages.
 It is an interface standardizing the transmission of requests between a web server and dynamic applications.

 ## PHP-FPM